ST33ZEmachine/printshop/journal.md

 3. **CORS**: Currently configured for Firebase domains + localhost.
 May need adjustment for other environments.

+4. **Authentication**: Currently public/unauthenticated.
+Add Firebase Auth or similar before production use.
+Options:
+   - Firebase Authentication (Google sign-in, email/password)
+   - Cloud Run IAM (require Google account)
+   - API key authentication

+5. **Card Hyperlinking**: When displaying order results, add clickable links to the original Trello cards using the `shortUrl` field from the data.
+This would let users jump directly to the card in Trello for more details.

 ---

 ## Session 3: Markdown Fix + Recursive Intelligence Module (TODO)